awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 ### Console<a name="USER_CopySnapshot.CON"></a>

-This procedure copies an encrypted or unencrypted DB snapshot, in the same AWS Region or across Regions, by using the AWS Management Console\.
+The following procedure copies an encrypted or unencrypted DB snapshot, in the same AWS Region or across Regions, by using the AWS Management Console\.

 **To copy a DB snapshot**